impr36/ElevateLabsWork/Task1-Port_Scan/Task1_ReadME.md

 Patch firmware/software for router and endpoints.
 Change default credentials on network devices.

-5. Artifacts (from this session)
+5\.
+Artifacts (from this session)

-Host discovery output (as shown): port_scan.txt (contains nmap -sn results).
+Host discovery output (as shown): port\_scan.txt (contains nmap -sn results).

-For further analysis (to create and include): scans/network_scan.nmap, .xml, .gnmap (after running -sS), per-host scans/host-<ip>-sv.txt, and optional captures/scan.pcapng if you capture traffic in Wireshark.
+For further analysis (to create and include): scans/network\_scan.nmap, .xml, .gnmap (after running -sS), per-host scans/host-\-sv.txt, and optional captures/scan.pcapng if you capture traffic in Wireshark.

-6. Next immediate commands to run (copy-paste)
+6\.
+Next immediate commands to run (copy-paste)

 Run these one-by-one after you confirm you have permission and are ready to enumerate services:

 Fast SYN scan across subnet (shows only hosts with open ports):

-sudo nmap -sS -T4 --open 192.168.1.0/24 -oA MainRepo/Task1-Port-Scan/scans/network_scan
+sudo nmap -sS -T4 --open 192.168.1.0/24 -oA MainRepo/Task1-Port-Scan/scans/network\_scan

-Service/version detection on a specific host (replace <host-ip>):
+Service/version detection on a specific host (replace ):

-sudo nmap -sS -sV -p- <host-ip> -oN MainRepo/Task1-Port-Scan/scans/host-<host-ip>-sv.txt
+sudo nmap -sS -sV -p- \-oN MainRepo/Task1-Port-Scan/scans/host-\-sv.txt

 (Optional) If a device appears to run UDP services (DNS, SNMP), run a selective UDP check: